serbazov/BebraCoin/README.md

 ### Initial funds allocation example

-Consider an investment of 1000$ to the velodrome/Sonne WETH/USDC instrument, collateral factor is 0.9, health factor 1.2 with a safe margin of 0.2 from liquidations.
+Consider an investment of 1000$ to the velodrome/Sonne WETH/USDC strategy, collateral factor is 0.9, health factor 1.2 with a safe margin of 0.2 from liquidations.

 Using equations from above: